MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-SharedWithTeam.md

 ```

 ## DESCRIPTION
-This cmdlet supports usharing a channel with a team.
+This cmdlet supports unsharing a channel with a team.

 ## EXAMPLES